ct9233/searchspring-tech-challenge/README.md

 # Searchspring Technical Challenge

-App to access and display data from Searchspring API created using React as suggested
+App to access and display data from Searchspring API created using React

 ## Technologies
 Project created with: